Australia pulls out from Afghanistan ODI series | Sports-Games

 Cricket Australia (CA) on Thursday announced it has withdrawn from the upcoming ODI series against Afghanistan, saying it is ''unable to proceed'' with the fixture amid Taliban's growing restrictions on women and girls.

-Australia were slated to take on Afghanistan in a three-match ODI series as part of the ICC Super League in UAE in March.
+Australia were slated to take on Afghanistan in a three-match ODI series as part of the ICC Super League in UAE in March following their tour of India.

 However, after ''extensive consultation with relevant stakeholders, including the Australian Government'', the CA decided to abandon the fixture.